pinkpuffle/MusicWebsite/README.md

 # MusicWebsite
-The secured branch of a website for storing music reviews.
+The secured branch of a website for reviewing music.

 Mitigation for
 - SQL injection